Stimson Center: South Asia

 The South Asia program seeks to reduce nuclear dangers in South Asia by focusing on risks associated with the accelerating arms competition between India and Pakistan.
 These risks are amplified by the activities of terrorist groups and political instability in the region.
 The program has championed confidence-building and nuclear risk-reduction measures in South Asia for over twenty years.
 The South Asia program analyzes U.S. crisis management on the subcontinent, producing case studies of the "Twin Peaks" and Mumbai crises, and identifying future challenges.
 The program seeks to empower an emerging generation of strategic analysts in South Asia by means of the South Asian Voices website, conferences, and visiting fellowships.

 Southeast Asia

 Brian Eyler is the Director of the Stimson Center's Southeast Asia program, and is regarded as an expert on transboundary issues in the Mekong region and China's economic relationship with Southeast Asia.

 The Southeast Asia program addresses major challenges facing the region today, ranging from the food-water-energy security nexus in the Mekong Basin to political and economic issues of Association of Southeast Asian Nations (ASEAN) integration.
 The main focus of the program's research is development in the Greater Mekong Subregion, particularly hydroelectric power projects and their impacts on the food-water-security nexus and regional stability.
 The program also regularly addresses trade, economic, and political issues involving ASEAN member states, U.S.–ASEAN relations and policy issues, and maritime security issues in the South China Sea, particularly territorial disputes and fishery management.

+Latin America and Caribbean

+In 2025, the center launched a Latin America and Caribbean program focused on regional governance, security, and developmental issues.

+North Africa

+The Center launched a North Africa program in 2025 examining political, economic, and security developments in the region.

 Publications

+The Stimson Center publishes reports and policy analyses on international security, governance, environmetnal issues, and regional affairs.
 A selection of recent publications includes: